mypdns/matrix/README.md

 **A**: We have not caused your website to malfunction.
 The issue stems from your own miswritten code that compromises privacy by involving third parties.

-### Why Not Whitelisting

-**Q**: Why don't you whitelist `example.com`?

-**A**:
-  1. It is the responsibility of individual users to create and maintain their own whitelist.
-  2. Whitelisting a malicious domain like domain X because website Y uses it misleads our users.
-  3. Our objective is to provide users with accurate information to enable informed decisions.

 ## Donations

 [![ko-fi](https://www.mypdns.org/images/ko-fi.png)]([DONATION.md](https://www.mypdns.org/donate))